Infinity-AI-Coin/whitepaper/WhitePaper.md

 ### Insiders

 Another One million tokens will be divided among 5 people we call "insiders".
 Each insider will receive 200,000 tokens and they will be chosen randomly.
 The insider strategy is to ask people to pariticipate in a small game on X (formerly twitter) and receive tokens just by chance.
 We do insider program this way to just make the community sure the majority will not be held by a single person or company.

+### Liquidity

+The remaining 18,000,000 tokens will be listed on Ston.Fi (the famous decentralized exchange of TON Network) with an initial liquidity of 5 TONs.